graham1996/Horror-Scopes/README.md

 # groupProject1
--WHEN I search for an astrological sign
--THEN I am presented with that sign
--WHEN I view
--THEN I am presented with
--WHEN I view
--THEN I am presented with
--WHEN I view
+-WHEN I view the website
--THEN I am presented with
--WHEN I click on
+-THEN I am presented with a fluid navigation bar on the top of the page and on the side -WHEN I click my selection
--THEN I am again presented with
+-THEN I am either linked to my selction or presented with a popup option